This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

+A delayed C-section and cerebral palsy happens when the delay results in complications and brain damage.
 A C-section is considered an emergency procedure when the health of the mother, baby, or both, is in danger.
 It’s up to a physician to determine if and when it should be scheduled and carried out.

 Fetal or Maternal Distress

 One of the most common reasons doctors decide for an emergency C-section is due to fetal or maternal distress.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

 For instance, if the baby’s heartbeat is too fast or slow, or if a mother has medical difficulties, doctors can decide to deliver the baby immediately.